Global Performance Guarantees for Neural Network Models of AC Power Flow: Testing Setup

 Computing tight values for big-M parameters in the NN-to-MILP reformulation of \eqref{eq: ReLU_MILPc}-\eqref{eq: ReLU_MILPd} is a computationally challenging but important step.
-In this paper, we used a three step approach developed in~\cite{Venzke:2020}, which is summarized below:
+In this paper, we used a three-step approach developed in~\cite{Venzke:2020} to compute these big-M values; see~\cite{Venzke:2020} and \cite[eq.~14]{Kody:2021} for details.

-\begin{enumerate} \item First, we used interval arithmetic and the input bounds \eqref{eq: bound_input} to compute the maximum and minimum ReLU inputs; these served as loose big-M estimates.

-\item Using these estimates, we then solved an LP relaxation of the full MILP subject to output and input bounds \eqref{eq: bound_output}-\eqref{eq: bound_input} to get even tighter big-M estimates.

-\item Finally, using these tighter estimates, we solved the un-relaxed MILP to get optimally tight big-M values.
-See~\cite[eq.~14]{Kody:2021} for an example of this formulation. \end{enumerate}

-Solving step 3 to 0\% optimality gap for every ReLU is very time consuming, so we set a time limit of 75 seconds for each big-M computation, still requiring almost 5 hours of computation.
-All MILPs were solved with Gurobi 9.5.